-Our positive school climate is anchored in these school norms: Be Kind, Work Hard, Be Safe and Be Responsible.
-They guide scholarly behavior throughout the school and are the basis for compliments given to members of our community who demonstrate our norms of Be Kind, Work Hard, Be Safe and Be Responsible.
+Our positive school climate is anchored in these school norms: respect, responsibility and rigor.
+They guide scholarly behavior throughout the school and are the basis for compliments given to members of our community who demonstrate our norms of respect, responsibility and rigor.
 Specific compliments are written on diamond-shape papers on the table by the compliment bulletin board outside the Lower School Learning Center.
 Families are welcome to give compliments to scholars spotted exemplifying our school norms.
-For example, being kind in the hallway requires that scholars politely walk, open doors and maintain a quiet tone.
-Working hard asks that scholars have fun and challenge themselves while staying safe.
-Being safe on the school bus means following the direction of the bus driver and staying seated.
+For example, being responsible in the hallway requires that scholars politely walk, open doors and maintain a quiet tone.
+Being rigourous asks that scholars have fun and challenge themselves while staying safe.
+Being responsible on the school bus means following the direction of the bus driver and staying seated.
 A responsible scholar in the cafeteria will enjoy lunch, relax, eat the food, clean up and recycle.

 Attendance each and every day of school is essential to your child’s growth and development.
 If your child has to be absent, please call 617-635-7717 and send a note on the following day so that we can excuse the absence.
 More than four unexcused absences in a trimester or more than twelve absences in one year, may result in no credit for the academic year.